jasperdunn/react-form-hooks/README.md

 - `validateInputValue(event)` - Function that runs validation on a single input.
 - `clearFormErrors` - Function that clears all the form errors.
 - `clearInputErrors(inputName)` - Function that clears the inputs errors.`
-- `setFormErrors(formErrors)` - Function that sets the form errors.
 - `setInputErrors(inputName)` - Function that sets an inputs errors.

 ### formValidations